fpereiro/lith/readme.md

 - Writing HTML by hand.
 - Using a template system.

+## Current status of the project

+The current version of teishi, v3.7.0, is considered to be *stable* and *complete*.
+[Suggestions](https://github.com/fpereiro/lith/issues) and [patches](https://github.com/fpereiro/lith/pulls) are welcome.
+Besides bug fixes, there are no future changes planned.

 ## Why lith instead of a template system?

 I find two problems with existing template systems: